Biography of Thomas R. Sharp

 September 29, 1863 Reports his duty situation

-October 19,1863 As Superintendent of the Charlotte & South Carolina RR, tried to buy a locomotive from Major Sims and the Railroad Bureau
+October 9,1863 As Superintendent of the Charlotte & South Carolina RR, offered a locomotive from Major Sims

 October 24 - November 10, 1863 Took a trip through Augusta, Montgomery, Mobile and Atlanta looking for locomotives and cars to lease.
 Leased 2 locomotives and 30 cars from the Memphis & Ohio RR (Diary)